 “What works for webinars?”
 People have asked this a lot lately, so here’s my opinionated answer.

-I do a lot of online workshops, such as the scenario design course that starts soon.
+I do a lot of online workshops, such as the scenario design course.
 I’ve ditched many of the conventional webinar techniques.
 Here’s what’s left on my list.

 My main recommendation: